chscott/ConnectionsSilentInstall/README.md

 3. IIM installation

-4. WAS, IHS, Plug-ins and WCT installation
+4. WAS, IHS, Plug-ins and WCT installation (with fix pack)

 5. Dmgr profile creation